-Robustness: Specify the robustness of the selected interface, ranging from

-1 to 255.
+Robustness: Specify the robustness of the selected interface, ranging from 1 to 255.
 The default is 2.
 The robustness variable determines the aging time of the member port after it receives the report message.
-The aging time = robustness\ general-query-interval out a general query, ranging from 1 to 3600.
-The default is 60.
+The aging time = robustness\ general-query-interval + query-max-response-time.

-+ query-max-response-time.

-Specify the IGMP query interval at which IGMP router sends Query Interval:
+Query Interval: Specify the IGMP query interval at which IGMP router sends out a general guery, ranging from 1 to 3600.
+The default is

+Query Max

-Query Max Response Time: When IGMP router sends out a query packet, the host should response within the specified Query Max Response Time, ranging from 1 to 25 seconds.
-The default is 10 seconds.
+When IGMP router sends out a query packet, the host Response Time: should response within the specified Query Max Response

+Time, ranging from 1 to 25 seconds.
+The default is 10